 Here’s something little that I really like about using iFit on the treadmill: You can choose if you want to listen to the trainer, the music, or both.
 Or neither, really.
 You just adjust the volume for either one right there on the screen.
 I’m not much of a talker when I run, so I just turned down the trainer.

 iFit isn’t just running: You can do all kinds of workouts.
-So your subscription covers everything: bike workouts, floor exercises, HIIT training, stretching, etc. You can also use your membership on other NordicTrack or Proform machines, like the NordicTrack Commercial S22i Studio Cycle or the ProForm Pro 9000, both of which I have tested and reviewed.
-And be sure to also check out dome of the best exercise bikes here.
+So your subscription covers everything: bike workouts, floor exercises, HIIT treadmill workout, stretching, etc. You can also use your membership on other NordicTrack or Proform machines, like the NordicTrack Commercial S22i Studio Cycle or the ProForm Pro 9000, both of which I have tested and reviewed.
+And be sure to also check out some of the best exercise bikes here.

 You get a year of an iFit family membership with the 1750, which means you can set up different user profiles for three other people.
 When that year expires, you can renew it for $396 a year or $39 a month.
 You can also opt for an individual membership for $180 a year (there doesn’t appear to be a monthly subscription for individuals.

 If you use other apps, like My Fitness Pal or Strava, iFit syncs your data … sort of.
 You have to log into your iFit account, export the information to a file and then upload that into My Fitness Pal.
 I like the idea of it, but I think this is definitely something that could be improved upon in future models.